cskylab/cskylab/update-guides/next-release/cron-job-snapshots.md

 It will update also the commands proposed in README.md files in deployed applications for further use.

+Prior to this cron-job modification, the scripts `cs-lvmserv.sh`, `cs-rsync.sh`, and `cs-restic.sh` must be modified to allow snapshot removals without confirmation.

+This procedure provides how-to guides to perform all these modifications.

 ## How-to guides

 ### Install & deploy the patch